grosser/fast_gettext/README.markdown

 Thread Safety and Rails
 =======================
-`text_domains` is not stored thread-save, so that they can be added inside the `environment.rb`,
-and do not need to be readded for every thread (parsing takes time...).
+`text_domains` repository are not stored thread-save, so that they can be added inside the `environment.rb`, and do not need to be readded for every thread (parsing takes time...).

 ###Rails